-The first line of treatment for many knee and hip problems includes taking over-the-counter pain relievers.
-Acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen are the most common options.
-However, these medications have a variety of side effects, so it's important to discuss your personal health risks with your doctor when considering long-term use for chronic conditions such as osteoarthritis.
+The first line of treatment for many knee and hip problems includes taking over-the-counter pain medications.
+Acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen are the most common pain medication options.
+However, these pain medications have a variety of side effects, so it's important to discuss your personal health risks with your doctor when considering long-term use for chronic conditions such as osteoarthritis.

 Acetaminophen (Tylenol and other brands) is usually effective for mild pain and is easy on the stomach.
 However, it is toxic to the liver at high doses.
 The recommended maximum per day is generally set at 4 grams (4,000 milligrams), which is the equivalent of eight extra-strength Tylenol tablets.
 But that dosage can still cause liver problems for some people.
 To be safe, aim for 3,000 milligrams or less, and be cautious of mixing multiple products containing acetaminophen, such as a pain reliever and a cold medication or a prescribed narcotic.